US environmental study launched for Thirty Meter Telescope

 Telescope opponents criticized the new study, saying it will force them take time away from their lives again to give their views about the project, said Kealoha Pisciotta.

-“Why don’t people accept our ‘no’ for the answer?” said Pisciotta, a member of the groups Mauna Kea Hui and Mauna Kea Aina Hou that oppose the project.
+“Why don’t people accept our ‘no’ for the answer?” said Pisciotta, who is a spokesperson for the groups Mauna Kea Hui and Mauna Kea Aina Hou that oppose the project.

 In October, the U.S. astronomy community said in a report that the National Science Foundation should invest in at least one or two of a new class of observatories called Extremely Large Telescopes being planned by U.S. institutions.